cyclr/docs/_bin/v2/pages/05-application-connectors/authentication/myob-accountright.md

 For Cyclr to be able to access a user's MYOB Company File, **the default Administrator user must exist with a blank password**.  *If this isn't the case, then Cyclr won't be able to access it.*

-### Selecting an MYOB Company File

-Once the Connector has been installed, the Company File is selected through a Step's Setup popup in the Cycle Builder.

-Alternatively, when creating a Template for integrating with MYOB that you wish to make available to your users, you can use a Cycle-level **Variable** in your Template and reference that in each MYOB Step, giving yourself a single location to set or update it.

-When installing the Template through the Cyclr API, after the MYOB AccountRight Live Connector has been installed and authenticated, you can then manually call the **Get Files** Method ([see here](https://docs.cyclr.com/call-a-connector-method)) to show a list of Company Files to the user, allow them to select one, then set that in the Template.

 </section>